 - Once confirmed enough times, the transaction is accepted by your wallet provider and you'll see the coins in your wallet

 Why delays happen

 Once your payment is approved, it usually takes only a few minutes for the coins to show up in your wallet.
 But sometimes it takes longer.
 How come?
 New blocks are mined by miners about every ten minutes.
-Due to the underlying technology, that process can't be sped up.
-However, each block can also only hold a certain number of transactions.
-So when there's a lot of activity happening, it creates a backlog of transactions that need to be added to blocks and confirmed.
+Due to the underlying technology, that process can't be sped up, and each block can also only hold a certain number of transaction data, so when there's a lot of activity happening, it creates a backlog of transactions that need to be added to blocks and confirmed.

 Unfortunately, if you find yourself buying cryptocurrency during a long wait period, you'll just have to be patient.
 You won't be able to spend the coins until they appear in your wallet.
 And since block sizes are fixed and blocks have to be mined, there's nothing Coinmama can do to speed up the process.
-Fortunately, confirmation times are usually short.
-(About 15 minutes for Bitcoin and 15 seconds for Ethereum.)
-And once you see the pending transaction on the Blockchain, it's just a matter of waiting.
+Fortunately, confirmation times are usually short - about 15 minutes for Bitcoin and 15 seconds for Ethereum.
+Once you see the pending transaction on the Blockchain, it's just a matter of waiting.
 The coins are there and there's no reason to worry that they won't go into your wallet.